XRotoX/usbincloud/README.md

 # Firebase

 Firebase is the all in one to go platform when it comes to BaaS.
-It covers Cloud storage, databases, hosting and more, to seamlessly provide your next app with all the tools needed to make authenticate users, host and monitor your app performance.
+It covers Cloud storage, databases, hosting and more.
+To seamlessly provide your next app with all the tools needed to authenticate users, host and monitor your app performance.

 # PWA

+When it comes to optimizing the user experience and the eye contact needed for more often usage and engagement, it is neccessary to be installed on the user's device.
+PWA makes converting your web app to an installable one easy, with a call to action button embeded in the browser.

+Given the features provided by Firebase, the user can access data and experience some features even offline.